Innes Cameron

-Innes Cameron (born 22 August 2000) is a Scottish professional footballer who plays as a striker for club Barrow.
-Cameron has also played for Stranraer, Ayr United, Alloa Athletic and Queen of the South in various loan spells.
+Innes Baker Cameron (born 22 August 2000) is a Scottish professional footballer who plays as a striker for club Barrow.
+Cameron has also played for Stranraer, Ayr United, Alloa Athletic, Queen of the South and Raith Rovers in various loan spells.

 Club career

 Kilmarnock

-Cameron started his senior career with Kilmarnock in the 2016–17 season.
+Cameron was born in Oban, but raised in Troon.
+He started his senior career with Kilmarnock in the 2016–17 season.
 In September 2018, Cameron was loaned out to Stranraer alongside Daniel Higgins and scored on his debut.

-In October 2020, Cameron was then loaned out to Ayr United.
-In January 2021, Cameron was then loaned out to Alloa Athletic until 31 May 2021.
+In October 2020, Cameron was then loaned out to Ayr United and in January 2021, he was loaned to Alloa Athletic until 31 May 2021.

-On 30 September 2021, Cameron was loaned out to Queen of the South.
-On 13 January 2022, Cameron was recalled by Kilmarnock's new manager Derek McInnes, due to the club having injuries to several key players.
+On 30 September 2021, Cameron was loaned out to Queen of the South although on 13 January 2022, Cameron was recalled by Kilmarnock's new manager Derek McInnes, due to the club having injuries to several key players.
 On 31 January 2022, Cameron returned to Queen of the South on loan for the rest of the 2021–22 season.

 Barrow

 On 2 June 2025, Cameron agreed to join EFL League Two side Barrow on a two-year deal from 1 July.

+On 2 February 2026, he joined Raith Rovers on loan for the remainder of the season.
+He scored two goals in the 2026 Scottish Challenge Cup final.

+Upon his return to Barrow, at the start of the 2026–27 season he praised the club's training regime.